fab13n/jsonschema_cn/README.md

 * Quotes are optional around property names, if they are identifiers other than `"_"` or `"only"`: it's legal to write `{bar: integer}`.
-* To prevent non-listed property names from being accepted, use a prefix `only`, as in `{only "bar": integer}`.
+* To prevent non-listed property names from being accepted, use a prefix `only` just after the opening brace, as in `{only "bar": integer}`.
 * property names can be forced to comply with a regex, by an `only r"regex"` prefix, which can also be a reference to a
   definition: `{only r"^[a-z]+$"}`, or the equivalent `{only <word>} where word=r"^[a-z]$"+`.
-  Beware that according to jsonschema, even explicitly listed property names must comply with the regex, for instance nothing can satisfy the schema `{only r"^[0-9]+$", "except_this": _}`.
+  Beware that according to Json-Schema, even explicitly listed property names must comply with the regex, for instance nothing can satisfy the schema `{only r"^[0-9]+$", "except_this": _}`.
   You can circumvent this limitation in several ways, e.g.